brassington/backbonetutorials/_posts/2011-01-29-what-is-a-model.md

 ### Deleting a model

-When a model has an `id` we know that it exist on the server, so if we wish to remove it from the server we can call `destroy`.  `destroy` will fire off a DELETE /user/id (conforming to RESTful conventions).
+When a model has an `id`, we know that it exists on the server, so if we wish to remove it from the server we can call `destroy`.  `destroy` will fire off a DELETE /user/id (conforming to RESTful conventions).

 {% highlight javascript %}